 Frequently Asked Questions

-This question gets tossed around a lot on the internet by people who are new and just don’t really know their history or have done their research.
+This question (or variations of it) get tossed around a lot on the internet by people who are new and just don’t really know their history or have done their research.
 NASA was founded in 1990 by Rich Peters after he had already conducted more than fifteen years worth of running meets as a meet director.
 NASA was featured exclusively on the cover of Powerlifting USA more than half a dozen times, the Natural Nationals event was hailed as the largest powerlifting competition in the history of the sport for a few years in a row and at one time NASA was putting on more meets annually across the United States than any other organization that existed.
 The Overall Athlete of the Year Awards were also established in 1990, giving back to the lifters who deemed it necessary to call NASA their home because it just fit right for them.
 Since that time, NASA has provided a home for lifters to come and lift and enjoy themselves.
 If the longevity didn’t count for anything, then certainly the credentials that NASA as an organization has picked up over the years should definitely make NASA Powerlifting one of the big original four legitimate powerlifting federations that exist today, and the third original drug free association at that.
+You can find out a bit more about Rich Peters by heading here and here!

 Is it safe to bring my family to the event to watch me lift?